-Here is a short list of useful and free programs that may increase your productivity on your development computer:
+Here is a short list of useful and free programs that may increase your productivity on your development computer on our meetings:

 - a light-weight text editor like notepad++ (windows) or notepadqq (linux)